algorand/pyteal/docs/control_structures.rst

 ~~~~~~~~~~~

 .. note::
-    Subroutines are only available in TEAL version 4 or higher.
+    Subroutines are only available in program version 4 or higher.

 A subroutine is section of code that can be called multiple times from within a program.
 Subroutines are PyTeal's equivalent to functions.
 Subroutine constraints include: